 The key to survival was strength in numbers.
-If you were alone in a house you were probably robbed and killed no mater how well armed you were.
+If you were alone in a house you were probably robbed and killed no matter how well armed you were.

 Pick your friends wisely

 Selco stuck with his family.
-“Most of the time you are not able to determine who is enemy or friend, expect my family and few real friend, everybody else is potential enemy.
+He Said “Most of the time you are not able to determine who is enemy or friend, except my family and few real friend, everybody else is potential enemy.
 When your friend must choose between his child s death and your death guess who is going to choose.”

 Money was worthless

 In a survival situation no one cares about cash.
 The value of currency crashed.
 Even gold and silver was not worth much.
 Having things you can trade and barter with was the only way to get anything.